reimagined/resolve/docs/tutorial.md

 ### Configure the Entry Point

-A client entry point is a function that takes a `context` object as a parameter.
-You can pass this object to the resolve-react-hooks library to connect it your reSolve backend.
-You can implement the entry point as shown below:
+A client entry point is a function that receives a `context` object as a parameter.
+Pass this object to the resolve-react-hooks library to connect it to a reSolve backend.
+You can implement an entry point as shown below:

 **client/index.js**